The benefits of a corridor reliability-based approach

-Alex van Gent is a Senior Transport Planner who recently moved from the Netherlands to Australia.
+Alex van Gent was a Senior Transport Planner at Aurecon who recently returned to the Netherlands from Australia.
 Growing up in Holland, cycling was a part of his life from an early age and he’s passionate about ensuring that different transport corridors, whether walking, cycling, road or rail are integrated and provide a holistic journey experience.

 Unfortunately, you are using a web browser that Aurecon does not support.

 Please change your browser to one of the options below to improve your experience.